CaitlynByrne/DnD/PRD.md

 - Achievement and story arc tracking
 - Relationship mapping between characters
 - Character evolution timeline
+- Character import / update from common platforms like dndbeyond

 **User Stories:**
 - As a GM, I want to quickly access an NPC's motivations and voice notes during roleplay
 - As a GM, I want to track how player actions affect NPC relationships over time
 - As a player, I want to view my character's progression and achievements
+- As a player, I want to import my character sheet from dndbeyond.com

 ### 2. World and Location Database
 **Description:** Hierarchical storage system for campaign settings, locations, and environmental details